svnm/react-native-android-fragment-example/README.md

 In the code above `Fragment reactNativeFragment = new ReactFragment.Builder()` creates our ReactFragment. and `getSupportFragmentManager().beginTransaction().add()` will add the Fragment to our Frame Layout

-If you are using a starter kit for React Native, replace the "HelloWorld" string with the one in your index.js file (it’s the first argument to the AppRegistry.registerComponent() method).
+If you are using a starter kit for React Native, replace the "HelloWorld" string with the one in your index.js or index.android.js file (it’s the first argument to the AppRegistry.registerComponent() method).

 Add the `getLaunchOptions` method which will allow you to pass props through to your component.
 This is optional and your can remove `setLaunchOptions` if you don't need to pass any props.